-Council declares a ‘climate emergency’
+The Council declares a climate emergency

-On 25 July 2019, the council declared a ‘climate emergency’.
+On 25 July 2019, the Council declared a climate emergency.
 This recognises the continued priority the borough gives to addressing global climate change, including biodiversity and habitat losses, through strong local commitment and most importantly actions.
 The Council pledged to become zero carbon by 2030 across its own estate and operations.